waveform80/picamera/docs/api_mmalobj.rst

 The renderer is what ``mmalobj`` terms a "downstream component".
 This is a component with a single input that typically sits downstream from some feeder component (like a camera).
-All such components have the :meth:`MMALDownstreamComponent.connect` method which can be used to connect the sole input to the specified output port:
+All such components have the :meth:`MMALComponent.connect` method which can be used to connect the sole input to the specified output port:

 .. code-block:: pycon